 Black walnut roots, however, contain juglone which may be toxic to some types of plants.
 Be aware of this and plan accordingly.

 The fruit husks from black walnut are used to make a yellow dye and the seed is used in candy making, abrasive cleaning products, and explosives.

 How to Plant a Black Walnut Tree

-Consider planting black walnut trees if you live in USDA hardiness zones 5a through 9a with at least 25 inches of precipitation and 140 frost-free days per year.
-Black walnut trees do best growing in deep, fertile, moist yet well-drained soil with texture ranging from sandy loam, loam, and silt loam to silty clay loam.
+Consider planting black walnut trees if you live in USDA hardiness zones 5a through 9a with at least 25 inches (63.5 cm.) of precipitation and 140 frost-free days per year.
+Black walnut trees do best growing in deep, fertile, moist, yet well-drained soil with textures ranging from sandy loam, loam, and silt loam to silty clay loam.

 To grow your own black walnut, it’s best to either purchase a tree, get a seedling from a local gardener who has a tree, or try to germinate your own by planting nuts.
 Gather the nuts and remove the husks.
-Plant six nuts, 4 inches apart in a cluster, 4-5 inches deep.
+Plant six nuts, 4 inches (10 cm.) apart in a cluster, 4 to 5 inches (10-12.5 cm.) deep.
 As you no doubt have squirrels, pre-emptive caring for the black walnut trees is in order.
-Cover the planting area with cloth and pin it into the ground.
+Cover the planting area with a cloth and pin it to the ground.
 Lay a layer of mulch (straw or leaves) over the cloth to prevent repeated freezing and thawing.
 Mark the planting site clearly.